 Streaming on LTE

 Consider offering streaming support on devices that have LTE connectivity, a common use case for media playback.
-Streaming allows users to leave their other devices at home and still listen to music.
-Make sure to visually communicate to the user when they are streaming music and cache streamed audio.
-Avoid using LTE for any jobs that could be deferred, such as sending logging and analytics data, to optimize power usage while streaming.
+Streaming lets users leave their other devices at home and still listen to music.
+Visually communicate to the user when they are streaming music, and cache streamed audio.
+Avoid using LTE for any jobs that could be deferred, for example, sending logging and analytics data, to optimize power usage while streaming.

 Support Bluetooth headphones

-Users may take only their watch and headphones out for a run or walk.
-Enable them to have a true standalone experience by supporting pairing with headphones.
-If headphones are not connected when playing or resuming music, launch Bluetooth settings to allow the user to connect to their Bluetooth headphones directly from the app.
+Users might take only their watch and headphones out for a run or walk.
+Let them have a true standalone experience by supporting pairing with headphones.
+If headphones are not connected when playing or resuming music, launch Bluetooth settings to let the user connect to their Bluetooth headphones directly from the app.

 Indicate music source

 Clearly indicate whether the sound is coming from the watch or the phone.
 Use a source icon to indicate where the music is playing.
-The default source should be where the user starts the music.
+Set the default source to where the user starts the music.

-Some Wear OS devices include a built-in speaker which can be used for things like reminders and alarms.
-Avoid using the built-in speaker for playing media and music, as users expect these experiences to be tied to using headphones.
+Some Wear OS devices include a built-in speaker that you can use for things like reminders and alarms.
+Avoid using the built-in speaker for playing media and music, because users expect these experiences to be tied to using headphones.
 For more information, see Detecting audio devices.

 Considerations for fitness apps

-When creating fitness apps for Android 10 and higher, request the Physical activity recognition permission.
+When creating fitness apps for Android 10 (API level 29) and higher, request the Physical activity recognition permission.

 Complement the mobile app

-As outlined above, a Wear OS fitness app should handle only critical tasks for the wrist.
-This means a fitness Wear OS app will mostly focus on data gathering.
+As outlined earlier, a Wear OS fitness app should handle only critical tasks for the wrist.
+This means a fitness Wear OS app focuses mostly on data gathering.

-While you can allow some post-workout summary screens, leave detailed post-workout analysis, and any other features that require more screenspace to the mobile app.
+While you can include some post-workout summary screens, leave detailed post-workout analysis and any other features that require more screen space to the mobile app.

 Support long-lived activities

 Like many apps that subscribe to location and sensor data, design your app to handle running while-in-use.
-This means your app should function in the foreground.
+This means your app functions in the foreground.

-If the workout starts in an activity, bind that activity to a service that will do the work.
-When the user navigates away from your app, the service will unbind and can promote itself to an ongoing notification.
+If the workout starts in an activity, bind that activity to a service that performs the work.
+When the user navigates away from your app, the service unbinds and can promote itself to an ongoing notification.

 Review the Ongoing Activity code lab on GitHub to see a simplified app with this architecture.